Sending all-staff emails certainly has its advantages.

-Based on the data we’ve pulled from Bananatag, we’ve learned that internal communicators are able to increase their opens and clicks by segmenting their distribution lists.
+Based on the data we’ve pulled from Bananatag, we’ve learned that internal communicators are able to increase their engagement rates by segmenting their distribution lists.

-We’ve also found that if your distribution list is over 1000 employees, you’ll likely have segments of your workforce that:
+We’ve also found that if you are communicating to over 1000 employees, you’ll likely have segments of your workforce that:

 - Are not working in the same time zone

 - Don’t always have access to their emails